Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Preliminaries

-\subsection{Learning-to-learn framework}
+\subsection{Learning-to-learn Framework}

 We consider the learning-to-learn approach applied to training a distribution of learning tasks.
 Each task is specified by a tuple $(\mathcal{D}, \str, \sva, \ell)$.
 Here $\mathcal{D}$ is a distribution of samples in $X\times Y$, where $X$ is the domain for the sample and $Y$ is the domain for the label/value.
 The sets $\str$ and $\sva$ are samples generated independently from $\mathcal{D}$, which serve as the training and validation set (the validation set is optional).
 The learning task looks to find a parameter $w \in W$ that minimizes the loss function $\ell(w, x,y):W\times X\times Y\to \R$, which gives the loss of the parameter $w$ for sample $(x,y)$.
-The training loss for this task is $\hat{f}(w) := \frac{1}{|\str|} \sum_{(x,y)\in \str} \ell(w,x,y)$, while the population loss is $f(w) := \mathbb{E}_{(x,y)\sim \mathcal{D}}[\ell(w,x,y)]$.
+The training loss for this task is while the population loss is $f(w) := \mathbb{E}_{(x,y)\sim \mathcal{D}}[\ell(w,x,y)].$

 The goal of inner-optimization is to minimize the population loss $f(w)$.
 For the learned optimizer, we consider it as an update rule $u(\cdot)$ on weight $w$.
 The update rule is a parameterized function that maps the weight at step $\tau$ and its history to the step $\tau+1:$ $w_{\tau+1}=u(w_{\tau},\nabla \hat{f}(w_\tau), \nabla \hat{f}(w_{\tau-1}), \cdots; \theta).$ In most parts of this paper, we consider the update rule $u$ as gradient descent mapping with step size as the trainable parameter (here $\theta = \eta$ which is the step size for gradient descent).
-That is, $u_\eta(w) = w - \eta \nabla \hat{f}(w)$ for gradient descent and $u_\eta(w) = w - \eta \nabla_w \ell(w, x, y)$ for stochastic gradient descent where $(x,y)$ is a sample randomly chosen from the training set $\str$.
+That is, $u(w; \eta) = w - \eta \nabla \hat{f}(w)$ for gradient descent and $u(w; \eta) = w - \eta \nabla_w \ell(w, x, y)$ for stochastic gradient descent where $(x,y)$ is a sample randomly chosen from the training set $\str$.

 In the outer (meta) level, we consider a distribution $\mathcal{T}$ of tasks.
 For each task $P \sim \mathcal{T}$, we can define a meta-loss function $\Delta(\theta, P)$.
 The meta-loss function measures the performance of the optimizer on this learning task.
-The meta objective, for example, can be chosen as the target training loss $\hat{f}$ at the last iteration (this is the train-by-train approach), or the loss on the validation set (train-by-validation).
+The meta-objective, for example, can be chosen as the target training loss $\hat{f}$ at the last iteration (train-by-train), or the loss on the validation set (train-by-validation).